graphite-project/graphite-web/docs/whisper.rst

 Multi-Archive Storage and Retrieval Behavior
 --------------------------------------------
 When Whisper writes to a database with multiple archives, the incoming data point is written to all archives at once.
-The data point will be written to the lowest resolution archive as-is, and will be aggregated by the configured aggregation method (see `Rollup Aggregation`_) and placed into each of the higher-retention archives.
+The data point will be written to the highest resolution archive as-is, and will be aggregated by the configured aggregation method (see `Rollup Aggregation`_) and placed into each of the higher-retention archives.
+If you are in need for aggregation of the highest resolution points, please consider using :doc:`carbon-aggregator </carbon-daemons>` for that purpose.

 When data is retrieved (scoped by a time range), the first archive which can satisfy the entire time period is used.
 If the time period overlaps an archive boundary, the lower-resolution archive will be